sgmurphy/wordpress-plugins/simple-author-box/readme.txt

 You can say thank you by leaving us a review here: <a href="https://wordpress.org/support/plugin/simple-author-box/reviews/#new-post">https://wordpress.org/support/plugin/simple-author-box/reviews/#new-post</a>
 Or you can give back by recommending this amazing plugin to your friends!

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/simple-author-box)

 == Screenshots ==